Dhi13man/NumCuts/README.md

 # Num-Cuts
 A C++ based tool that allows you to set up custom shortcut keys that you can press along with Num Lock to run anything on your PC or the web.
 Contains a full HTML/CSS based UI made using NodeJS and Electron Framework.

-#The Repository has 2 Branches:
+# The Repository has 2 Branches:
---

 Master:
 --